monupareeklg/ai_hub/README.md

 The first module comes with a small amount of code and small amount of hardware you need

 - `light.ino`: This small code contains a small amount of code that represent how you can make a rgb light bulb run on arduino and make 8 color glowing you can make this in just few minutes.
+- `circuit.brd`: This file contains all the circuit you need it has ardiuno and its full setup so fell free to chekc.

 <!-- ## Installation Guide